BetterTyped/hyper-fetch/packages/plugin-devtools/README.md

   url: "https://api.example.com",
 }).addPlugin(
   DevtoolsPlugin({
-    // Name displayed in the Hyper Flow
+    // Name displayed in the HyperFlow
     appName: "Adjusted App",
   }),
 );
 ```

-3. Connect to Hyper Flow to start receiving real-time data.
+3. Connect to HyperFlow to start receiving real-time data.

 ## Help me keep working on this project ❤️